tihomir-kit/InfluxData.Net/README.md

 InfluxData.Net
 ============
-####Update for 0.9.5 API changes
+####Update for 0.9.6 API changes

->[InfluxDB](http://influxdb.com/) An open-source distributed time series database with no external dependencies.
-It is the new home for all of your metrics, events, and analytics.
+>[InfluxData platform](https://influxdata.com/) An open-source end-to-end platform for managing time-series data at scale.

-A Portable .NET library to access the REST API of a [InfluxDB](http://influxdb.com/)  database.
+A Portable .NET library to access the REST API of a [InfluxData](https://influxdata.com/) TICK stack.

-**Original NuGet**
+**Original Lib**
-This is a fork of [InfluxData.Net](https://github.com/ziyasal/InfluxData.Net/) NuGet library which currently seems to be in hibernation.
-I took whatever was out there (including improvements from other forks) did some refactoring on the codebase and plan on implementing the rest of the InfluxDB API.
+This is a fork of [InfluxDb.Net](https://github.com/pootzko/InfluxDB.Net/) (which is a fork of [InfluxDb.Net](https://github.com/ziyasal/InfluxDb.Net/)) NuGet library which only for InfluxDB.

 **Installation**
-I did not create a separate NuGet for this fork so you will have to download the .sln, build it in release and add it to your project.
-Unit tests work, and the Influx API calls that were implemented seem to work fine.
+I did not create a NuGet for this Lib yet so you will have to download the .sln, build it in release and add it to your project.
+Unit tests work, and the Influx API calls that were implemented so far seem to work fine.
+I will try to put out a NuGet package as well asap.

-**InfluxDB v0.9.6 and the TICK stack**
-Since Influx released InfluxDB v0.9.6 and [announced](https://influxdata.com/blog/influxdb-the-platform-for-time-series-data/) their TICK stack, I plan on creating an umbrella NuGet which would support all components of the TICK stack.

 ####List of supported methods (More documentation available soon)
 - [Ping](#ping)